 Candlemas is the Christian festival commemorating the Purification of the Blessed Virgin and the Presentation of Jesus in the Temple.
 The name “Candlemas” is derived from the procession of candles, inspired by the words found in the bible“a light to lighten the Gentiles.”

-The day before Candlemas, February 1, is known as St. Brigid’s Day, and it marks the beginning of Spring.
+The day before Candlemas, February 1, is known as St. Brigid’s Day, marking the beginning of Spring.
 St. Brigid, the patron saint of poetry and wisdom, was associated with all regeneration and nature’s bounty.
-The eternal flame for Brigid was lit in her honor at the St. Brigid’s Cathedral in Kildare.
+The eternal flame for Brigid was lit in her honor at St. Brigid’s Cathedral in Kildare.
 In the thirteenth century, nuns took over the flame, forbidding any men to enter the premises until an angry bishop came along and had it extinguished for the first time in a thousand years.
 We’re guessing that he wasn’t invited to the feast.

-Braided bread is found in many forms and in many cultures.
+Braided bread is found in many forms and many cultures.
 They are readily available at almost any supermarket or bakery and are the perfect accompaniment for whatever you serve at your Candlemas feast.
 The braid symbolizes Brigid in her aspect as the bride, which is representative of her fertility and position as a hearth goddess.
 Feel free to quote me.

 I’ve combined all three ingredients—milk, bread, and corn—into a delicious bread pudding.